 As is often the case in a small town, Fort Irwin doesn't have a public transportation system that people use for their commute.

-The overall education level of Fort Irwin is somewhat higher than in the average US city of 21.84%: 28.93% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Fort Irwin is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.93% of adults 25 and older in the town have at least a bachelor's degree.

 Fort Irwin is an extremely ethnically-diverse town.
 The people who call Fort Irwin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Irwin residents report their race to be White, followed by Black or African-American.
 Fort Irwin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 23.82% of the town’s residents.
 Important ancestries of people in Fort Irwin include German, Irish, European, Italian, and English.